Follow this easy step by step guide on How to Make Royal Icing to make sugar cookie icing and to decorate gingerbread houses!

 Once it’s reached a thick and smooth consistency you can place it directly into a zip close bag for storing, or into a frosting bag fitted with tip for immediate use.

 If you are wanting to add color to your frosting you would simply beat in your color choice (gel colors work best) at the end, just a drop or two at a time, then decide if the color is to your liking, add more if necessary.

-For making a gingerbread house, just plain white works for me!
+When making a gingerbread house, plain white works for me!

-This frosting hold together wonderfully.
+This frosting holds together wonderfully.
 That little teepee was solid within less than two minutes!

 I actually built the remainder of the gingerbread house last night with my kids, and that little teepee was the covering to our porch.
 The Royal Icing held up so strong that we built a two story house and didn’t have any cave-ins!
 So if you’re looking for the perfect glue to build your gingerbread house…